Several years ago, a reader emailed me asking for time management tips — not a totally unusual request for me!

-Is that bad?
+But is that bad?

 Honestly, I’m not sure.

-We both decided that at this point in our lives, we were happier to have more activities and obligations on our plate (even knowing that we were giving a less than 100% effort) than to completely drop many of the tasks, jobs, duties, and relationships that we enjoy just so we can give 100% to the remaining few.
+I posed this question to Dave and we both decided that at this point in our lives, we are happier to have do more of what we love (even knowing we’re giving less than 100% effort) versus completely dropping many of the tasks, jobs, duties, and relationships that we enjoy in order to give 100% to the remaining few.